gjclemente/sneakyBat/README.md

 ## Extra Notes:
 ~~To make it more advanced, you could send the file or place it on the target's machine with a different icon than the gear used to denote .bat files. (replacing the image would trick a more experienced user).
 I would suggest converting the bat file to an .exe, where you can then define what image you would like to use for the executable.~~
 - To send the email, the default sending smtp email config is set for Gmail.
 For other email platforms, reference your smtp server address and assign the variable $SMTPServer to it.
+###### **IMPORTANT:** *If changing the sending email, you **MUST** change settings to ENABLE "Less Secure App Access."
+The default email already has this setting configured for use.*
 - There are comments documenting what each line does to help understand if there are parts you would like to remove or that are adjustable.
 - There is a comment in there ":: shutdown /r" that gives you the option to also shut down the machine; remove the comment ("::") to enable the command.
 ###### Tip: